Our experienced ERISA Disability Lawyers in Kentucky will help you answer questions to your ERISA Disability needs.

 Unfortunately, very few people have the stamina or resources to put up a fight against the disability insurance companies, and they know this.
 If you had to stop working due to an illness or injury, you should be using this time to focus on your health, not dealing with the insurance company endlessly to figure out what new piece of information they need or tracking down all of your doctors to make sure your medical records have been sent.
 Many people do not challenge wrongfully denied benefit claims, and the insurance companies bet against you doing so.

-The experienced ERISA disability lawyers at Mehr, Fairbanks & Peterson Trial Attorneys can help you during every phase of the ERISA claim and appeal process.
+The experienced ERISA disability lawyers at Mehr Fairbanks Trial Lawyers can help you during every phase of the ERISA claim and appeal process.
 We can ensure that all vital information is submitted and that all of filing deadlines are met on time.
 We will fight to protect your rights and we will work hard to

 get you the benefits you deserve.
 Give us a call now at 800-249-3731.